 March 13th, 2020

-Bethel will transition to online classes, close residence halls and reduce staff presence on campus for the remainder of the spring 2020 semester.
+Bethel has transitioned to online classes, closed residence halls and reduced staff presence on campus for the remainder of the spring 2020 semester.

 For more details, updated as frequently as needed, see https://www.bethelks.edu/coronavirus-information

 All instruction will be online for the remainder of the spring semester.
 There will be a significantly reduced on-campus presence for students, staff and faculty, and residence hall housing will be limited to students who need to maintain a physical presence on campus.

 Effective immediately, gatherings of 10 or more people are to be avoided, resulting in the cancellation of most campus events on the calendar for the spring semester, as well as internal meetings.

 Classes will resume on Mon., March 30, in online format, and will continue to be offered in that modality until the conclusion of the spring 2020 semester.

 Bethel's Information Management Services (IMS) will be providing 24/7 technology services during this temporary period of remote delivery.

 Students will receive instructions on how to proceed with online courses by Fri., March 20.

 Students enrolled in professional programs (business, nursing, social work and teacher education) will receive specific instructions from program directors on the completion of coursework, including internships, clinicals and various types of field placements.